archawitch/iwin/README.md

 Clone this repository to your Windows machine and then follow the instructions at [iWin Share](https://github.com/archawitch/iwin-share) to install iWin share on your iOS device.
 After setting up your iOS device, you can follow these steps to register your device with the Windows PC.

-1. Open a terminal in the cloned folder and run `go run ./cmd`.
+1. Open a terminal in your cloned folder and run `go run ./cmd`.
 2. Open a new tab in your browser and navigate to _localhost:6789_.
 3. Open the iWin share app on your iOS device and scan the QR code showing in the browser.
 4. A verification popup will appear.
 To register your device with the PC, click the "allow" button.